mjtorn/marrow.js/README.md

 Template engine, mostly to be used with http://spinejs.com/

 ## Overview
-Creates template objects ("marrow objects") out of html and renders a context unto them.
+Creates template objects ("marrow objects") out of html and with a context on them renders into a string or replacing DOM element.

-The rendered string is returned by the render method.

 ## Requirements
  * coffee-script